isaacnmm/pestpolicy-hugo2XX/content/posts/does-peppermint-oil-repel-spiders/index.md

 If you have a
 [spider infestation in the house](https://pestpolicy.com/how-to-get-rid-of-spiders/) , you must be asking yourself this - does [peppermint](https://pestpolicy.com/does-peppermint-oil-kill-bed-bugs/) oil repel spiders?
 Well, as a natural remedy, peppermint oil will treat acne, muscle pain, and nausea.
 *Peppermint oil has natural Mint (a smell that spiders hate) and thus will repel the spiders like the brown recluse.
-Spray the home with water (16-ounce) laced with some peppermint oil (about five drops).�*
+Spray the home with water (16-ounce) laced with some peppermint oil (about five drops).*
 Peppermint oil is a regular household item that'll remove the spiders - substituting harsh chemicals
 .
 - The DIY spray works like tea tree and lavender oil citrus oil (lemon) or Hedge apples.
 - Peppermint will repel insects including wasps, stink bugs, spiders, moths, head lice, gnats, fruit flies, fleas, andcockroaches.
-Apply the spider-repellent spray onto dark corners,� the perimeters, windows, and doors.
+Apply the spider-repellent spray onto dark corners, the perimeters, windows, and doors.
-***See quality spider killers.�***
+***See quality spider killers.***

 ## Details: Does Peppermint Oil Repel Spiders??
 ### 1. Spiders Hate Mint Peppermint